Table Of Contents

 1. Migrate WordPress Using A Plugin

-WordPress repository has several migration plugins; it’s hard to choose the WordPress migration plugin that fulfills your requirements.
+WordPress repository has several migration plugins; it’s hard to choose the WordPress migration plugin that fulfils your requirements.

 In my opinion, the best free WordPress migration plugins are: